Myriopteris covillei: Taxonomy

 Myriopteris covillei was first described by William Ralph Maxon in 1918, as Cheilanthes covillei, based on material collected in the Panamint Range by Frederick Vernon Coville and Frederick Funston on the United States Department of Agriculture's Death Valley expedition in 1891.
 The type specimen, Coville & Funston 593, is at the United States National Herbarium.
 The epithet presumably honors Coville.
 By a strict application of the principle of priority, Oliver Atkins Farwell transferred the species to the genus Allosorus as Allosorus myriophyllus var. covillei in 1931, that genus having been published before Cheilanthes.
 Farwell's name was rendered unnecessary when Cheilanthes was conserved over Allosorus in the Paris Code published in 1956.

 Rodolfo Pichi-Sermolli, in 1977, advocated the revival of the genus Myriopteris for a small group of species usually placed in Cheilanthes, although this was not widely accepted by his contemporaries. Áskell and Doris Löve, his collaborators in a cytotaxonomy-based revision of fern genera, transferred C. covillei to this genus as Myriopteris covillei in the same year.

 The development of molecular phylogenetic methods showed that the traditional circumscription of Cheilanthes, including that used by Maxon, is polyphyletic.
 Convergent evolution in arid environments is thought to be responsible for widespread homoplasy in the morphological characters traditionally used to classify it and the segregate genera, such as Myriopteris, that have sometimes been recognized.
 On the basis of molecular evidence, Amanda Grusz and Michael D. Windham again advocated for the revival of Myriopteris in 2013, with a broader circumscription than that of Pichi-Sermolli and Löve & Löve, including M. covillei.

 In 2018, Maarten J. M. Christenhusz transferred the species to Hemionitis as H. covillei, as part of a program to consolidate the cheilanthoid ferns into that genus.

 Members of the genus Cheilanthes as historically defined (which includes Myriopteris) are commonly known as "lip ferns" due to the lip-like (false) indusium formed by the leaf margins curling over the sori.
 The common name Coville's lip fern refers to the collector honored by the epithet.

-Based on plastid DNA sequence, Myriopteris covillei is part of Myriopteris clade C (covillei clade) and is most closely related to Myriopteris clevelandii and Myriopteris gracillima.
-In addition, Myriopteris covillei is one of the parents of the fertile allotetraploid Myriopteris intertexta and has contributed part of the genome of the apomictic allotetraploid complex Myriopteris yavapensis.
+Further molecular studies in Myriopteris demonstrated the existence of three well-supported clades within the genus.
+M. covillei belongs to what Grusz et al. informally named the covillei clade.
+Members of the "core covillei" clade, including M. covillei, have leaves finely divided into bead-like segments.
+Within this clade, it is sister to M. clevelandii, the two together being sister to M. gracillima.

+M. covillei is the paternal parent of the fertile allotetraploid M. intertexta (the other parent is M. gracillima) and has contributed part of the genome of the apomictic allotetraploid complex M. yavapensis.
 M. covillei hybridizes with M. parryi to form the hybrid M. × parishii, and with M. newberryi to form the hybrid M. × fibrillosa.
-A third hybrid with M. fendleri from Arizona is unnamed.
+A third hybrid with M. fendleri from Arizona is unnamed, as is a backcross hybrid with M. intertexta.